-There are two kinds of coagulation: conventional coagulation and electrocoagulation.
-Conventional (chemical) coagulation refers to the addition of chemicals such as Alum [Al2(SO4)3 .
-18H2O] to an aqueous solution to join small dispersed particles into bigger agglomerates which can be removed by some other method such as sedimentation, air floatation, or filtration (3,7).
-Conventional coagulation involves a number of drawbacks such as the high amount of require coagulant, corrosion problems with reducing pH and problems with produced sludge (3).
+There are two kinds of coagulation: conventional coagulation and Conventional electrocoagulation. (chemical) coagulation refers to the addition of chemicals such as Alum [Al2 $(SO_4)3$.
+18H2O] to an aqueous solution to join small dispersed particles into bigger agglomerates which can be removed by some other method such as sedimentation. floatation, air filtration (3,7).or Conventional coagulation involves a number of drawbacks such as the high amount of require coagulant, corrosion problems with reducing pH and problems with produced sludge (3).